codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 The Tree view is designed to impart key information at a glance.
 Review the sections that follow for pointers to quickly get to what you need in the Tree view.

 **Context menu**
-Every resource has a context menu that opens on clicking the three dots on the right of resource node.
+Every resource has a context menu that opens on clicking the three dots on the right of the node.
 The options available differ according to the type of resource.

 {% include
 image.html